LeoPBgit/Pikzilla-Racing/memory-bank/progress.md

 - [x] Implemented consistent styling across the site
 - [x] Updated typography to Manrope with Figma text styles

-### Project Structure
+### Project Structure and Deployment
-- [x] Consolidated project to use root directory only
+- [x] Consolidated project to use root directory only for all files
+- [x] Removed duplicate files and ensured all development happens in the root directory
-- [x] Ensured GitHub Pages displays the latest changes
+- [x] Updated GitHub Pages configuration to serve from the root directory
+- [x] Documented the deployment process in README.md and memory-bank files
+- [x] Established a clear workflow for making changes and deploying to GitHub Pages

 ### Documentation
 - [x] Created memory bank documentation